michlam/Plungerman/README.md

 # Plungerman
 Swing around a cityscape as Plungerman!

 # Motivation
 After spending some time creating 2D games, I wanted to try my hand with some 3D.
+There are a few features that I wish to implement:
+- Basic movement with WASD and space bar.
+- Camera controls following mouse input.
+- Shooting a projectile.
+- Swinging following a spherical path in 3D space

 # Citations
 - Kenney Protoype Textures: 	https://kenney.nl/assets/prototype-textures